dtrierweiler19/dtrierweiler19.github.io/data/resume.md

 <small>2015-2016</small>
 <p><strong>Digital Services</strong> </p>
 <ul>
-  <li>Information literacy library Instruction for undergraduate ENG 121, a graded, required research, reading and writing course.
+  <li>Information literacy and academic research library instruction for undergraduate ENG 121, a graded, required research, reading and writing course.
 Roughly 5 hours of in-class instruction per session, 2 sessions per semester.</li>
-  <li>Researches, facilitates, evaluates, and designs workflows for digital scholarship and related project management involving the College’s grant-funded Digital Learning Center.
+  <li>Researched, facilitated, and evaluated workflows for digital scholarship and related project management involving the College’s grant-funded Digital Learning Center.
 This includes providing technical support, digital asset creation and management,
     curation of collections, and online publishing. </li>
-  <li>Investigates digital initiatives and emerging technologies for the library such as iBeacons, GIS, and media management and lecture capture software.</li>
+  <li>Investigated digital initiatives and emerging technologies for the library use such as iBeacons, GIS, and media management and lecture capture software.</li>
-  <li>Seeks and pursues external grant and funding opportunities such as the <a href="http://cic.edu/News-and-Publications/Independent-Newsletter/PI-2015/Pages/Shared-Shelf.aspx" target="_blank">Council for Independent Colleges Consortium of Digital Resources for Teaching and Research</a>    and manages project logistics, meets any travel and participation requirements, and represents the College throughout.</li>
+  <li>Pursued external grant and funding opportunities such as the <a href="http://cic.edu/News-and-Publications/Independent-Newsletter/PI-2015/Pages/Shared-Shelf.aspx" target="_blank">Council for Independent Colleges Consortium of Digital Resources for Teaching and Research</a>    and manages project logistics, meets any travel and participation requirements, and represents the College throughout.</li>
-  <li>Participates in campus service and governance via campus committees.
+  <li>Participated in campus service and governance via campus committees.
 Serves as primary liaison to IL statewide consortium, CARLI.</li>
-  <li>Provides basic technical troubleshooting for the library and sustains campus access to digital resources through both database and systems administration (Ex Libris Voyager, OCLC EZ Proxy, and more). </li>
+  <li>Technical support for the library systems including database subcriptions and metric tracking and collection management (Ex Libris Voyager, OCLC EZ Proxy, and more). </li>
 </ul>

 <h3>Chase Lane Consulting Services</h3>